MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/thirty-day-retention-report.md

 ms.localizationpriority: medium
 ---

-# Thirty-day retention report
+# Thirty Day Retention report

 ## Overview

-The Thirty-day Retention Report Table illustrates how many of your players came back to the game within a 30-day period.
+The Thirty day Retention report table illustrates how many of your players came back to the game within a 30-day period.

-A new cohort of players is formed every day, based on all the players* (new and returning), who have logged in to your game on a given day (**Day 0**).
+A new cohort of players is formed every day, based on all the players (new and returning), who have logged in to your game on a given day (**Day 0**).

 Cohort size is defined by the number of players included in a cohort.
 Then each cell shows the percentage of players **(%)** from a given cohort who returned on each subsequent day.

 ![Thirty-day Retention Report](media/tutorials/thirty-day-retention-report-table.png)

-The Thirty-day Retention Report table illustrates how many of your players came back to the gme within a 30-day period.
+The Thirty Day Retention Report table illustrates how many of your players came back to the game within a 30-day period.

 A new cohort of players is formed every day, based on all the players (new and returning) who have logged in to your game on a given day (Day 0).